Skip to main content

 Before download, ChapterPass measures the output file against all 8 ACX requirements: RMS loudness, true peak, noise floor, sample rate, channel count, bit rate, head silence, and tail silence.
 If any measurement is outside the allowed range, it re-enters the pipeline for correction and re-measurement until all specs pass.
 Only files that meet every spec are available for download.

-Deterministic: the same input produces the same output every time.
-No randomness, no creative decisions, no variation between runs.
+The process is deterministic: the same input produces the same output every time.
+There is no randomness, no creative decisions, and no variation between runs.
 Run it twice on the same file and you get identical results.
 This matters for narrators who process chapters across multiple sessions, because every chapter receives the same treatment regardless of when you process it.

 The workflow is three steps: